parich/nextjs-shop01/README.md

 - use context to get cart items
 - list items in cart items
 - redirect to cart screen after add to cart

+## Update Quanity In The Cart
+- add select box for quantity
+- handle select box change